To fill in and save our electronic forms you need a programme called Adobe Reader installed on your computer.

 - On a PC open Adobe Reader by using a shortcut on your screen or you may need to click ‘Start’, then ‘All programmes’, then ‘Adobe Reader’.
 On a Mac open Adobe Reader from your application folder.

-- Click on the ‘File’ menu, select ‘Open’ and then find the form you’ve just downloaded from our website.
+- Click on the ‘File’ menu, select ‘Open’ and then find the form you’ve just downloaded.

 - If you then click on ‘Open’ the form should open up correctly